KuanHsiaoKuo/the-rust-programming-book-khk/src/rust_video_summary/rust_crash_course_rustlang.md

 - Use `.push()` to add elements to a vector and `.pop()` to remove them.
 - A for loop can be used to iterate through all values in a vector.
 Use `iter_mut()` to mutate each value individually.

-## Mutating Values in Vectors
+## ⭐️Mutating Values in Vectors

-Section Overview: In this section, the instructor shows how to mutate values in vectors by multiplying each element by
+Section Overview: In this section, the instructor shows how to mutate values in vectors by multiplying each element by:

-2.

 - Use a for loop with `iter_mut()` on a vector.
 - Multiply each element by 2 using `*=` operator.